xybydy/go-stremio/README.md

 > Note:
 >
 > - This Go SDK is still young.
 Some features will be added in the future that might decrease its performance, while others will increase it.
 > - The Node.js addon was run as a single instance.
 You can do more complex deployments with a load balancer like [HAProxy](https://www.haproxy.org/) and multiple instances of the same Node.js service on a single machine to take advantage of multiple CPU cores.
 But then you should also activate preforking in the Go addon for using several OS processes in parallel, which we didn't do.

 ## Related projects

 - [The official Stremio addon SDK for Node.js](https://github.com/Stremio/stremio-addon-sdk)
 - [Stremio addon SDK for Rust](https://github.com/sleeyax/stremio-addon-sdk)

+## Changes

+- GoFiber updated to v3
+- SubtitleHandler has been added
+- MetaHandler has been added
+- Extra Object defined for CatalogHandler
+- Added a workaround for populated configure page.
+Client must get "data" param from the URL since I couldn't find a workaround on fiber.static middleware.
+- Stale-Revalidate and Stale-If-Error has been added
+- Addon.Run command gets external fiber.Config as option
+- Turned cinemata to `another` meta client